NorESMhub/NorESM2_Workshop_2026/README.md

 This repository creates the webpage of the workshop: https://noresmhub.github.io/NorESM2_Workshop_2026/

-Content for the webpage is added/changed in the `gh-pages` branch of this repository.
+Content for the webpage is generated from the `gh-pages` branch of this repository.
 Please see instructions below from the original `CodeRefienry workshop webpage` template.

 ## Quick reference